Benchmarking Continuous Dynamic Multi-Objective Optimization: Survey and Generalized Test Suite: Conclusion

 \section{Conclusion}

 Based on the theoretical analysis and experimental results presented in this paper, we conclude that the proposed benchmark construction framework successfully addresses key limitations in existing DMOO test suites.
-It introduces novel and diverse components that advance theoretical understanding and improve practical relevance.
+It introduces novel and diverse components that advance theoretical understanding and enhance practical relevance.
 Through the integration of generalized PS/PF dynamics, controlled variable contribution imbalances, dynamic variable interactions, temporally irregular perturbations, and a time-linkage mechanism, the framework provides a more principled and systematic approach for generating DMOPs with configurable complexity.
 Experimental results demonstrate that these components collectively enable a more rigorous assessment of algorithm performance, particularly in tracking evolving PS/PF under heterogeneous landscapes and complex temporal dynamics.

 The framework's modular architecture offers significant flexibility for constructing test problems that capture diverse real-world challenges while maintaining mathematical tractability.
 By enabling precise control over landscape characteristics, variable interactions, and temporal patterns, the proposed methodology establishes a new standard for dynamic multi-objective optimization benchmarking.
-The publicly available implementation\footnote{https://github.com/dynoptimization/pydmoo} facilitates reproducibility and further research advancement.
+The publicly available implementation\footnote{\url{https://github.com/dynoptimization/pydmoo}} facilitates reproducibility and further research advancement.
 Future work will focus on extending the framework to handle additional dynamic characteristics and exploring its application to more complex real-world optimization scenarios or high-dimensional cases.